archer-developer/ITMStorageBundle/Readme.md

         // ...

-Next update your doctrine schema and run Gearman worker:
+Next update your doctrine schema:

     php app/console doctrine:schema:update --force

+And run Gearman worker on background:

     nohup php app/console gearman:worker:execute ITMStorageBundleWorkersEventWorker -n &

+You can use Supervisord ([See documentation](https://github.com/supervisor/supervisor)) for start and reload Gearman worker.

 ## Usage